 What next?
 There is a pressing need to discover, operationalize, and propagate innovative solutions that promote youth employability and close the skills gap.
 R4D looks forward to engaging with you to effectively leverage our research and expertise in this area, and seeks to collaborate with interested parties to promote skills for employment.

-Copies of both the Phase I and II papers as well as the digital economy study are available by clicking on the links below.
+Click the links below to download the Phase I and Phase II reports and the digital economy study.
 For further information or a hard copy, please contact Shubha Jayaram.